 As I am walking around the room checking in with students while they are completing the warm-up, I am also marking any absent students in my planner.
 This way, when I finish my loop I can quickly walk to my computer and enter in the attendance without asking/calling any names.
 At this point, while I am standing at my computer, I ask for volunteers to answer the warm-up on the board.
 I often simply hold up a few markers with one hand as I’m typing into my computer and even looking at my computer.
 Without a word, students hop up to grab a marker (or I toss one to them if they make eye contact and nod — they love catching the markers.)
 Again, students are great at this because we do it every day and it becomes an unspoken routine.
 They know that they are expected to participate every day, and I always tell them that volunteering for the warm-up counts!!

 After the volunteers are done writing on the board, I am usually done with MY tasks; homework credit has been checked, attendance has been entered, and the warm-up is done.
-We quickly discuss the warm-up as a class, and then we move on to reviewing the homework.
+We quickly discuss the warm-up as a class, and then we move on to reviewing the homework or starting our lesson.
 On a smooth day, all of these tasks are done by the 10 minute mark.
+(But pretty frequently I get a phone call that I forgot to enter attendance.
+Whoops….)

 Looking for ways to stay organized?

-You can see my complete Spanish Teacher Planner, including my attendance and homework trackers here.
+You can see my printable Spanish Teacher Planner, including my attendance and homework trackers here.

 Or check out my Spanish Teacher and Student Planner Bundle right here.
 With the student planner, students can keep all of their warm-ups in one place each week!
 There are different layouts for you to choose from, based on whether you see your students 4 or 5 days per week etc.